EvictionLab/eviction-lab-website/content/updates/blog/how-local-leaders-are-stemming-the-eviction-crisis/index.md

 <!-- {{< pullquote "More than 70% ended up getting free legal representation or resolved their situation outside of court" >}} -->

-As much as many lawyers would like to help tenants beyond the courtroom, their workload and how the judicial system works forces them to move quickly, limiting ongoing help for tenants
+As much as many lawyers would like to help tenants beyond the courtroom, their workload and how the judicial system works forces them to move quickly, limiting ongoing help for tenants.

 Mullet is one of seven qualified tenant advocates and 10 lawyers behind Delaware’s program.
 As part of its recruitment, the initiative is open to people without a background in legal matters, as it